notlmusuem/timeline/README.md

 ## COSC 4P02 Team Project

-This is a course project for COSC 4P02 Software Engineering II taught by Professor Naser Ezzati-Jivan at Brock University.
+This is a web application to present historical events on a visual timeline for the Niagara-on-the-Lake museum.

-View our project documents in the [documents](documents) folder.
+View original project documents in the documents branch.

 ## Accessing the Project